marcrickenbach/usq_pc1/README.md

 $ export ZEPHYR_BASE=/workspaces/zephyr
 ```

-### Building Terpsichore
+### Building PC-1

-You should now be able to build the Terpsichore project by running the
+You should now be able to build the USQ_PC1 project by running the
 following command:
 ```
 # For a pristine build:
-$ west build -p always -b fkmg_terpsichore
+$ west build -p always -b fkmg_pc1
 ```
 ```
 # For a normal build
-$ west build -b fkmg_terpsichore
+$ west build -b fkmg_pc1
 ```